"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 Ghosts have no continuity.
 They're ephemeral, resetting, unable to learn persistently.

-And we're asking these ghosts to be employees.
-To reason causally.
-To learn continually.
-To navigate embodied reality.
-To make long-term decisions.
-To understand consequences.
+Yet despite these fundamental limitations, we're asking these ghosts to function as employees—to reason causally, learn continually, navigate embodied reality, make long-term decisions, and understand consequences.

 You can't ask a ghost to build a house.
 It has no hands.